123RF: History

-In 2005, Inmagine set up 123RF, which offers royalty-free stock images, videos, and audio clips.
-Unlike the previous business model, 123RF allows photographers around the world to sell their work on the platform under a crowdsourcing model.
+In 2005, Inmagine set up 123RF, which sells royalty-free stock images, videos, and audio clips.
+Unlike the previous business model, 123RF allows photographers to sell their work on the platform under a crowdsourcing model.

 In 2011, Inmagine established a global presence with 44 regional offices worldwide.
 Offices were founded in North and Latin America, Europe, Asia, Africa, the Middle East, and Australasia.

-In 2019, Inmagine consolidated and streamlined its offerings into three main products: 123RF, Pixlr, and Designs.ai.
+In 2019, Inmagine reorganized its business into three main products: 123RF, Pixlr, and Designs.ai.
 The launching of Pixlr Market (now Stock by Pixlr) and Pixlr Editor commences.

 In 2020, the company launched its first artificial intelligence platform, Inmagine Brain.
 In November 2020, the company confirmed that it had been subject to a data breach, with 8.3 million customer records available for sale on the dark web.

 Through 123RF, Inmagine created a visual guide in 2021 to predict image search trends.

-In June 2022, the company launched its free images section where audiences can download images for free, but with only a limited amount of daily downloads.
+In June 2022, the company launched a free images section where audiences can download images with a limited amount of daily downloads.

+In April 2026, 123RF launched Sphere, a platform described by the company as a "creative operating system" combining campaign planning, asset production, and publishing for marketing teams and agencies.